RaviTambade/Craftsmanship/README.md

 - Software Design Principles
 - Software Architectures
 - OOP(Object Oriented Paradigm)
-- Design Patterns and Prctices
+- Design Patterns and Practices

 Some important Learning Expereinces of Software Crafting:
 - Requirements: What Do They Mean to Developers?